octoblu/meshblu/readme.md

 If you want to do development and run without rebuilding the image you can bind mount your source directory including node_modules onto the container.
 This example also binds a directory to hold the log of stdout & stderr from the Skynet node process.

 ```
-# docker run -d -p 3000 --name=skynet_dev -v /path/to/your/skynet:/var/www -v /path/to/your/logs:/var/log/skynet skynet
+$ docker run -d -p 3000 --name=skynet_dev -v /path/to/your/skynet:/var/www -v /path/to/your/logs:/var/log/skynet skynet
 ```

 If you change the code restarting the container is as easy as:

 ```
-# docker restart skynet_dev
+$ docker restart skynet_dev
 ```

 NodeBlu SkyNet Developer Toolkit
 --------------------------------
-Play with SkyNet.im IoT platform in Chrome!
-NodeBlu helps you experiment with the Octoblu and SkyNet.im Internet of Things platforms by dragging, dropping, and wiring up various nodes connected to SkyNet!
+Play with [SKYNET.im](http://skynet.im) IoT platform in Chrome!
+[NodeBLU](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm) helps you experiment with the [Octoblu](http://octoblu.com) and [SKYNET.im](http://skynet.im) Internet of Things platforms by dragging, dropping, and wiring up various nodes connected to SkyNet!

-NodeBlu is Octoblu's fork of the popular [NodeRed](https://github.com/node-red/node-red) application from IBM.
+NodeBLU is Octoblu's fork of the popular [NodeRed](https://github.com/node-red/node-red) application from IBM.
 Since our app is deployed as a Chrome extension, we decided to add extra local features such as speech recognition and text-to-speech, a WebRTC webcam, HTML5 notifications, access to ChromeDB, a gamepad controller, and access to local and remote Arduino and Spark devices via our SkyNet OS.

 <p align="center">
   <a href="https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm">